minima-global/minidocs/docs/buildonminima/dapptutorial/reactminidapp.md

 - Node.js https://nodejs.org/en/download/
 - A Code Editor, we recommend Visual Studio code https://code.visualstudio.com/
 - A running Minima node
-- Download the boilerplate provided [here](https://github.com/minima-global/innovation-challenge/blob/main/Resources/create-minima-app.zip?raw=true)
+- Download the create-react-minidapp boilerplate [here](https://github.com/minima-global/awesome-minima/tree/main/boilerplates/react/create-react-minidapp).

 ## Getting Started with Create Minima App

 This boilerplate has been created with `Create React App`.
 You can use this boilerplate to build Minima MiniDapps.

-To create your application, open the folder in your code editor and edit the files in the `/src` folder.
+To create your application, unzip and the open the folder in your code editor.
+We will edit the files in the `/src` folder.

 If you need some guidance, please follow the [Balance tutorial](/docs/buildonminima/dapptutorial/reactminidapp#balance-tutorial) below.

 ## How to build and install your app

-To build your app, please run the following command in the `create-minima-app` directory:
+To build your app, open the Terminal and run the following commands in the `create-minima-app` directory:

 ```
 npm i